-1. Develop a written plan and blueprints that detail the activities and projects to be completed.
+- 1. Develop a written plan and blueprints that detail the activities and projects to be completed. - a.

-- a.
 Utilize a written plan that details the activities and projects to be completed. - b.
 Perform written occupational objectives in the special project. - 2.
 Assess accomplishment of objectives. - a.
 Prepare daily written assessment of accomplishment of objectives. - b.
 Present weekly written reports to the instructor in activities performed and objectives accomplished. - 3.
 Utilize a set of written guidelines for the special project. - a.
 Develop and follow a set of written guidelines for the special project.

-Course Number and Name: ULT 294(1-3) Supervised Work Experience I integrate the student's technical studies with industrial experience.
+Course Number and Name: ULT 294(1-3) Supervised Work Experienc e I Description: A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of semester hour per 45 industrial contact hours.
+Hour Breakdown: Semester Credit Hours Lecture Externship Contact Hours